 Many families in developing countries rely on small-scale subsistence farming for survival.
 Soil erosion, prolonged drought and rising prices for seeds and commercial fertilizers make it difficult to increase crop production or purchase a variety of foods to balance their diets, leading to high rates of malnutrition.
-Working with partners in Afghanistan, Guatemala, Malawi, Nicaragua and Tanzania, PWS&D is helping farmers increase crop yields, improve their nutrition and raise livestock as an additional source of protein and income.
+Working with partners in Guatemala, Malawi, and Nicaragua, PWS&D is helping farmers increase crop yields, improve their nutrition and deal with the impacts of climate change.

-Through PWS&D’s agriculture and livestock programs, farmers are receiving seeds, tools and training in improved farming practices to increase their crop yields, as well as adapt to climate change.
+Through PWS&D’s food security programs, farmers are receiving seeds, tools and training in improved farming practices to increase their crop yields, as well as adapt to climate change.
 As water becomes increasingly scarce for many communities, farmers are learning how to protect and improve soil fertility, conserve water and incorporate natural, locally available resources to make compost.
-Farmers are establishing community “seed banks” by contributing a portion of their seeds to use for the next planting season.
-Seeds are replenished after each harvest.
 Demonstration plots show farmers how to use new farming practices and how to plant new seed and crop varieties.
 Village “Recipe Days” are an opportunity to strengthen the social fabric of communities by teaching participants how to incorporate the newly-introduced foods into traditional dishes, in order to enrich household diets.

 Your Gifts Make a Difference!